microsoft/atlas-design/site/src/components/hero.md

 Hero images with details

 This component variant overlays a container on the opposite side of the hero content.
-It can be used to accommodate more content within the hero section if necessary.
+It can be used to accommodate more content within the hero section if necessary. `.hero-details` will require the use of `.flex-direction-row-tablet` to be applied to the `.hero` markup.

 ```html-no-indent
 <section